Help Center

 To create a global alert:

-• Select File Audit from the application drop-down.
+• Select File Audit from the modules drop-down.

 • Go to Configuration > General Settings > Alert Configuration.

-• Ensure you are in the Global Alerts tab and click Add Global Alert in the top-right corner of the tab.
+• On the Global Alerts tab, click Add Global Alert in the top-right corner.

 • Enter a suitable name and description for the alert profile.